HKuz/fCC_Drafts/Machine-Learning/linear-regression.md

 Linear regression is one of many regression models that originated in the field of statistics and now has applications in machine learning.
 It's a supervised learning technique to predict a real-value, such as income level, prices, or demand.
 The goal is to create a model from a training set of data that can accurately predict the value of the target variable when it's given a new, unseen data point.

-The model that a regression algorithm tries to create is really a continuous function \(f\) that maps the input variables (\(X\)) to an output (or target) variable (\(Y\)).
+The model that a regression algorithm tries to create is really a continuous function $f$ that maps the input variables ($X$) to an output (or target) variable ($Y$).
 Recall that with supervised learning techniques, the training set includes the "answer" for the target variable's value.
-This allows the algorithm to find the mathematical relationship (\(f\)) between the input variables and the target variable.
-That way, for future input variables \(X\), you can apply \(Y = f(X)\) to get a predictions for the value of \(Y\).
+This allows the algorithm to find the mathematical relationship ($f$) between the input variables and the target variable.
+That way, for future input variables $X$, you can apply $Y = f(X)$ to get a predictions for the value of $Y$.

 There are many different techniques of regression analysis.
 Generally, they'll differ in their assumptions around parameters or how input variables relate to one another or the target variable.
-These different assumptions impact the format that the function \(f\) can take.
+These different assumptions impact the format that the function $f$ can take.
 Linear regression assumes there's a linear relationship between the independent input variables and the target variable.

 The simplest form of a linear regression model is when there's only one independent variable used to predict the target variable.
 This is called **linear regression with one variable** or **simple linear regression**.
 When there is more than one independent variable, it's called **linear regression with multiple variables** or **multiple linear regression**.